 Four Crucial Exercises For New Moms

 After months of waiting for your little bundle of joy she is finally here!
 The first few weeks post-partum are filled with wonder, adrenaline and time spent staring at the new addition.
-But eventually, getting back to exercise crosses your mind.
+But eventually, getting back to exercise crosses your mind and you begin wondering about exercises for new moms.

-Most new moms breath through their upper body flaring the ribcage and moving and moving the chest and shoulders.
-This hinders posture (which is already a challenge carrying around a new born!) and core musculature as it’s not being utilized
+Most new moms breath through their upper body flaring the ribcage and moving and moving the chest and shoulders (this is the worst habit of mine!).
+This hinders posture -which is already a challenge while carrying around a new born- and your core musculature as it’s not being utilized.

 Stretched, pulled, under activated.
-Pregnant and birth do so much to your core that it’s hard to know where to start.
+Pregnancy and birth do so much to your core that it’s hard to know where to start.
 But start you have to.
 Since your core doesn’t consist of just your abdominals, exercises like crunches and planks will only impede your process.
-You’ll need to learn how to use deeper muscles to help recover and move forward from birth.
+You’ll need to learn how to use deeper muscles to help recover and move forward from birth (you can check out some of my favorite core exercises here for when you’re ready!)

 So what exercises should you be doing?
-Below are four exercises I think all new moms should work into their days before jumping into a fitness program:
+Below are four exercises for new moms that can be worked into your days before jumping into a fitness program:

 Exercise #1 TVA/Pelvic Floor Activation